Meet Brad Bingham

 Brad moved to Steamboat Springs CO in 1997, where he spent 15 years working at Moots Cycles and 5 years at Kent Eriksen Cycles.
 In over 20 years he’s gained the experience and knowledge needed to manifest his dream of being an independent bike builder.

 Brad’s passion for bicycles extends far beyond the design, welding, and build process.
 He is an avid cyclist and competes in many races across multiple disciplines.
 He enjoys the camaraderie and spirit of all types of cycling events, competitive or not.
-At 45 years young, he races at the elite level in mountain biking, is a regular at many front range (Colorado) cyclocross events.
-He has also had some impressive fat bike race results 😎 .
-He also enjoys non-race style events like Gran Fondos, social rides, and group rides.
+At 45 years young, he races at the elite level in mountain biking, and is a regular at many local Colorado bike races.
+He also enjoys non-race style events like Gran Fondos, social rides, ultra-endurance rides, and group rides.
 Bikepacking and touring is also a hobby since there are so many different routes and options in and around our home of Steamboat Springs, CO.
 The joy and sense of well-being brought on by designing, creating, and riding bicycles has become a way of life for Brad and he won’t be slowing down anytime soon.

 We can say for certain Brad has spent more than 10,000 hours of deliberate and intentional practice building titanium bikes.
 Some people say 10,000 hours is the mark to hit for mastering a skill.
 If you ask him, he’ll say he hasn’t mastered building bikes, welding, or any part of the process.
 He’ll say there’s always room for improvement.
 Putting intentional practice and training into a skill doesn’t necessarily make it easier, it just makes things done in the past easier and opens the door for more ways to improve in the future.